tunel-apps/tunel/README.md

 ## TODO

+Should there be an init/check command that sniffs what is available on a cluster?
+E.g., singularity, sbatch, sinfo, module load, etc.
 Create "tunel" command over

 - should be in Python
 - should be able to interact with itself on the cluster (hence the name tunel)
 - should  be installed locally too (and maybe even allow installing itself via the cluster)